-In the second session: We started the 2nd session with short mindfulness exercise allowing her to relax, breath and get a sense of what she feels in her body.
+In the second session: We started the 2nd session with short mindfulness exercise allowing her to relax, breathe and get a sense of what she feels in her body.
 We then discussed what she felt from the exercise & what were her observations.
-We reached a point of realization that her fear about the family and financial stability was blocking her way from taking a decision to move to the new job.
+We reached a point of realization that her fear about the family and financial stability was blocking her way from deciding to move to the new job.

 I then used a visualization exercise where I asked her to imagine what a satisfying & fulfilling decision would look like to her.

-In the third session: She started talking about what a satisfying decision could look like for her, and listed a number of scenarios and options for her that could support her in taking the decision which would allow her to take care of both her self, her well-being as well as the family financial support.
+In the third session: She started talking about what a satisfying decision could look like for her, and listed several scenarios and options for her that could support her in taking the decision which would allow her to take care of both herself, her well-being as well as the family financial support.

-Those options were: Taking a leave from her current job that allows her to take a break from all the stress and think about the next move in her career, without losing her job Taking the new job as part-time and continue in her current job while agreeing with her current employer on that set up – this allows her to examine the new job.
+Those options were: Taking a leave from her current job that allows her to take a break from all the stress and think about the next move in her career, without losing her job Taking the new job part-time and continue in her current job while agreeing with her current employer on that setup – this allows her to examine the new job.

 At this stage, she has reached a realization that her belief that she is to support her family financially and fear about her Dad health was the real issue.
 And this is when she had reached better clarity and realization of the inner doubts and feelings.